Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.2

-Memory Bandwidth: Bandwidth is the max amount of information (measured in MB per second) that can be transported over the external memory interface within a second.
-It's worked out by multiplying the bus width by the speed of its memory.
-If the card has DDR RAM, it should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of information (in units of megabytes per second) that can be transported over the external memory interface within a second.
+It is calculated by multiplying the card's bus width by its memory speed.
+If it uses DDR type memory, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
-This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This figure is calculated by multiplying the total number of texture units by the core speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the most pixels the video card can possibly write to the local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate also depends on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly record to the local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of Raster Operations Pipelines by the the core clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices